-Table of Contents The information in this prospectus is not complete and may be changed.
+The information in this prospectus is not complete and may be changed.
 These securities may not be sold until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and it is not soliciting offers to buy these securities in any jurisdiction where the offer or sale is not permitted.

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED July 2, 2015 INNOVATIVE FOOD HOLDINGS, INC. 8,957,901 Shares of Common Stock This prospectus relates to the resale of up to 5,851,340 shares of our common stock issued to various shareholders in exempt private placements, and 3,106,561 shares of common stock underlying warrants held by an investor.
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION DATED July 16, 2015

+8,957,901 Shares of Common Stock

+This prospectus relates to the resale of up to 5,851,340 shares of our common stock issued to various shareholders in exempt private placements, and 3,106,561 shares of common stock underlying warrants held by an investor.
 Warrants representing 1,729,091 of these shares have been exercised, and warrants representing 3,106,561 of these shares are unexercised.

 The selling security holders may sell the shares of common stock described in this prospectus in public or private transactions, at prevailing market prices, or at privately negotiated prices.
 The selling security holders may sell shares directly to purchasers or through brokers or dealers.
 Brokers or dealers may receive compensation in the form of discounts, concessions or commissions from the selling security holders.
 We will not receive any of the proceeds from the sale of the shares by the selling security holders.
 The selling security holders will receive all of the proceeds from the sale of such shares and will pay all underwriting discounts and selling commissions, if any, applicable to the sale of the shares.
-We will pay the expenses of registration of the sale of the shares.
-It is not possible at the present time to determine the price to the public in any sale of the shares by the selling security holders and the selling security holders reserve the right to accept or reject, in whole or in part, any proposed purchase of shares.
+We will pay the expenses of registration of the selling security holders reserve the right to accept or reject, in whole or in part, any proposed purchase of shares.
 Accordingly, the public offering price, the amount of any applicable underwriting discounts and commissions and the net proceeds to the selling security holders will be determined at the time of such sale by the selling security holders.

 Our common stock is traded on the OTCQB under the symbol "IVFH."
 On June 8, 2015, the closing sale price of our common stock on the OTCQB was \$1.28 per share.

 INVESTING IN OUR COMMON STOCK INVOLVES RISKS.
 SEE "RISK FACTORS" ON PAGE 6.